 A quick summary

-On 9th Dec 2021, we learnt of a critical vulnerability in Log4j, a Java library from the Apache Software Foundation, described in CVE-2021-44228.
-A short time later, we learnt of CVE-2021-45046, also implicating Log4j.
+On Dec.
+9, 2021, we learned of a critical vulnerability in Log4j, a Java library from the Apache Software Foundation, described in CVE-2021-44228.
+A short time later, we learned of CVE-2021-45046, also implicating Log4j.
 Slack, like many cloud-based services, uses Log4j to process logs.

 We immediately took steps to assess our infrastructure and client applications and to make updates mitigating the impact of the vulnerability.
-We completed our initial mitigation of CVE-2021-44228 on 13th Dec 2021, and our mitigation for CVE-2021-45046 on 17th December.
-As of 17th Dec 2021, we have applied all necessary patches and mitigations to Slack’s production services that are vulnerable to the issues currently identified in CVE-2021-44228 and CVE-2021-45046 and we are executing our final validation steps.
+We completed our initial mitigation of CVE-2021-44228 on Dec.
+13, 2021, and our mitigation for CVE-2021-45046 on December 17.
+As of Dec.
+17, 2021, we have applied all necessary patches and mitigations to Slack’s production services vulnerable to the issues currently identified in CVE-2021-44228 and CVE-2021-45046 and we are executing our final validation steps.

 Who was impacted?